darianstlex/efx-forms/README.md

 const field = useField('field-one');

 /**
- * Hook - return field value by name, if form name is not provided takes it from context.
+ * Hook - return field value by name
  * Form name is needed when hook is used outside of form context
  * or refers to another form
  * @type (name: string, formName?: string) => IField